-AWARD NOMINATIONS Oklahoma’s GLITTER LGBT Film Festival has nominated Something Like Summer for Best Feature, Best Actor and Best Director awards, where the film screens as the closing feature July 29 in McAlester, Okla.
+BEST ACTOR Oklahoma’s GLITTER LGBT Film Festival honored Ben Baur (Jace) as Best Actor in a Feature Film for Something Like Summer where the film screens as the closing feature July 29 in McAlester, Okla.

 “We’re excited to have the film screen at another festival in the heartland, where so many LGBT youth still confront bullying and homophobia,” said producer Carlos Pedraza.
 “And, of course, we’re glad to have Ben on hand to represent the film.
-We’re honored to be considered for these three awards alongside such deserving films.”
+He deserves the Best Actor award.”

-The festival offers LGBT films to its community free of charge, “looking to provide a diverse outlet for art in Southeastern Oklahoma,” according to festival director Kelly White.
+The festival offered LGBT films to its community free of charge, “looking to provide a diverse outlet for art in Southeastern Oklahoma,” according to festival director Kelly White.
 “Our festival is mainly for diversity and education.”

-NOMINEES The features nominated in Something Like Summer‘s award categories are:
+NOMINEES The features nominated in Something Like Summer‘s award categories were:

 - Best Feature Open; Unimaginable; Something Like Summer, and Brotherly Love, by Anthony Caruso.